 YHC Beekeeping Institute

 Since 1992, the Beekeeping Institute has represented the single most comprehensive opportunity in the Southeast for concentrated training in all aspects of practical beekeeping.
-Co-hosted with the University of Georgia, the Institute is held on the campus of Young Harris College and is a two-day event with lectures and workshops by leading authorities on honey bees.
+Co-hosted with the University of Georgia, the Institute is held on the campus of Young Harris College and is a three-day event with lectures and workshops by leading authorities on honey bees.
 There are separate curricula for beginners and more experienced beekeepers, as well as fun optional activities such as a competitive honey show, gadgets display, and practical examinations.

 In addition to hosting classes for beekeepers at all levels of experience, the Institute sponsors the Georgia Master Beekeeper Program (GMBP) and partners with the Welsh (U.K.) National Bee Keepers Association to provide North America’s only licensing program for honey judges.